 [wpseo_breadcrumb]Taking on debt can help unlock a lot of opportunities.
 But having a lot of debt can signal financial stress.
 So how much is too much debt?How Much Debt is… Too Much?The problem isn’t having debt, it’s not being able to pay it off.
-When carrying debt no longer provides value, and instead is a burden (one that is racking up interest), it can become too much.
-Since everyone’s financial situations are different, there’s no magic number to point to when determining if you have too much debt.
+When debt no longer provides value, and instead is a burden, it can become too much to handle.
+Since everyone’s financial situations are different, there’s no magic number to determine if you have too much debt.
 But there are some indicators that can help you see where you stand.
-Here are 6 signals that someone may have too much debt.A High Debt-To-Income RatioA high debt-to-income ratio (DTI) can make it hard to manage debt and qualify for new credit.
-Most financial experts will agree that a DTI higher than 43% will make it hard not only to qualify for new credit, but it can also signal that someone is struggling to pay off the debts they have.You can calculate your debt-to-income ratio by adding all of your monthly debt payments and divide it by your gross monthly income.Using Too Much Credit That’s AvailableHave you been close to maxing out a credit card recently?
+6 common signals that someone may have too much debt include:A high debt-to-income ratioUsing too much credit (High credit utilization)Struggling to make the minimum on credit card paymentsBorrowing money to pay billsCredit card payments are higher than all other bills combinedMoney is a constant source of stress in lifeBefore you read on, please know that we recognize everyone’s financial situations are different.
+We are providing this information about credit card debt to help you get a better understanding of your financial situation and to give you practical ideas on how to move forward.
+There is no such thing as too much debt as long as you are paying your bills and making progress on your financial goals.
+If you are truly struggling with credit card debt, take a look at this video, that gives you everything you need to know about managing debt and credit counseling.A High Debt-To-Income RatioDebt-to-income ratio, shortened to DTI, is a measurement used to understand how much debt someone has compared to their income.
+Creditors use DTI to help determine if someone qualifies for new credit.
+If someone has a high DTI, it may mean they are struggling to manage debt, or simply can’t take on more financial obligations.
+So what is a high DTI?
+Most financial experts agree that a DTI higher than 43% will make it hard to qualify for new credit.You can calculate your debt-to-income ratio by adding all of your monthly debt payments and divide it by your gross monthly income.Using Too Much Credit That’s AvailableHave you been close to maxing out a credit card recently?
 One of the signs of too much credit card debt is a high credit utilization ratio.
 If someone is using too much of their total available credit, it may signal to lenders that the person can’t afford the amount of credit they have.Only Making the Minimum Payment on Credit Card BalancesThe general rule when using credit cards is to only use as much you can afford.
 So, if someone is just paying the minimum on high credit card balances, they may be struggling to pay off their total balance.Borrowing from Peter to Pay PaulWhen someone is frequently moving money around just to pay off bills, it could be a sign that they are struggling to pay their bills and have too much debt.
 For example, if someone has grown a habit of opening up new credit cards after maxing out their old one, they may have too much debt.Credit Card Payments are Higher than All Other Debt PaymentsOne of the biggest indicators of too much debt can be figured out by comparing the debt you have.
 If your credit card payments are higher than all of your other debt payments, you may have too much credit card debt.Money = Constant StressIf thinking about how you’re going to make your monthly payments is a constant source of stress in your life, it may be a sign of too much debt.
 While being stressed about money is normal every now and then, if money woes have not let up recently, it might be because there’s simply too much debt.
-Money stress can bubble up in several different ways, but one of the most common is to avoid everyday expenses, like a dentist visit or late utility payments.What to Do If You Have Too Much DebtNot having the money to pay your bills and balances can be scary.
+Money stress can bubble up in several different ways, but one of the most common signs of stress is avoiding everyday expenses, like a dentist visit or utility payments.What to Do If You Have Too Much DebtNot having the money to pay your bills and balances can be scary.
 But there are actions you can take to help you get started on reducing debt.Get organizedHit the reset button on your budget.
 Get a full picture of your finances and where your money is going.
 This can help you identify which debts you want to work on first.Know your credit score and debt-to-income ratio.
 Get a copy of your credit report and calculate your DTI so you’ll know where you stand.Understand the difference between debt that can help you and debt that won’t.
-Any debt that isn’t going to add value later in life (Which could include an auto loan or credit card debt) is likely what you’ll want to pay off sooner.Find a debt payoff strategy you can commit toThere’s a lot of choices when figuring out how you’ll actually pay off debt.
+Any debt that isn’t going to add value later in life (like a student loan or mortgage) is debt that you’ll want to prioritize to pay off sooner.Explore credit counseling as a way to learn more about money and get expert advice on how to manage credit card debt.Try to figure out the roots of your financial stress.
+Dealing with financial stress isn’t going to make your debt disappear, but, it can give you some closure, and potentially the confidence, to move forward.Find a debt payoff strategy you can commit toThere’s a lot of choices when figuring out how you’ll actually pay off debt.
 Some of the ways to manage debt include:The debt snowball methodThe debt avalanche methodConsolidate high-interest debt with a personal loanLearn more: The 4 steps to building a debt reduction plan that can work for you.